jashwanth0077/Different-Poolings-in-GNN-s/README.md

-# Instructions to run the code
+in# Instructions to run the code
 * Clone this repository:
 ```
 !rm -rf Different-Poolings-in-GNN-s